alessandromarchei/neuromorphicVision/README.md

 catkin build
 ```

-Note that the `CmakeLists.txt` file in this repository is configured to optimize for the Raspberry Pi 5 architecture (ARM).
-In case you use different architectures, you should change the optimization flags and destination targets accordingly.
 ---

 ## Hardware Setup

-To build this system, we have used the same fixed-wing drone platform available in this repository: [lis_fixed_wing](https://github.com/lis-epfl/lis-vision-flight).
+To build this system, we have used the same fixed-wing drone platform available in this repository: [lis_vision_flight](https://github.com/lis-epfl/lis-vision-flight).
 The drone is equipped with:
 - **PX4 Autopilot** (e.g. Pixhawk 4)
 - **Raspberry Pi 5** (running Ubuntu 24.04)